0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 If you want to run a node, please join our community.
 We would like to offer you the best possible support and be able to notify you in case we or community members register a problem with your node.
 We also send you news of relevant updates for example when node operators can support deposit or withdrawal of a new coin on the chain ([oracle service](../pbc-fundamentals/dictionary.md#small-oracle)).
 Node operators will also be alerted to upcoming votes on vital updates.

 1. Fill out the node operator onboarding [form](https://forms.monday.com/forms/8de1fb7d3099178333db642c4d1fe640?r=euc1) to sign yourself up as a node operator applicant
-2. Join [discord](https://discord.com/invite/KYjucw3Sad) and submit a support ticket to get added as a node operator applicant.
-In the ticket, submit a screenshot of your wallet showing your account balance.
+2. [Join Discord](https://discord.com/invite/KYjucw3Sad) and submit a node operator support ticket.
+In the ticket, submit a screenshot of your wallet showing your MPC account balance.

 ## Which node should you run?